 This meal plan is designed specifically for people with a diagnosis of SIBO (Small Intestine Bacterial Overgrowth).
 Often, a Low-FODMAP diet is prescribed as part of the treatment, but when you combine it with the AIP, it can be very challenging to figure out what to eat.
 This 4-week meal plan takes care of that for you.

-30 Day Gut-Healing Diet Plan by Michelle Hoover
+30 Day Autoimmune Makeover Guide by Michelle Hoover

 Non-Book Paleo AIP Resources

 SAD to AIP in SIX by Angie Alt